 As the content pack creator, you can schedule refresh of the datasets.
 When you create and upload the content pack, that refresh schedule is uploaded with the datasets.
 If you change the refresh schedule, you need to re-publish the content pack (see above).

-You can only delete a content pack from the content pack library if you're the content creator.
+You can only delete a content pack from AppSource if you created it.

-Tip: You can delete your connection to a content pack you didn't create.
-That doesn't delete the content pack from the library.
+You can delete your connection to a content pack you didn't create.
+That doesn't delete the content pack from AppSource.

-To delete a content pack from the content pack library, select the cog icon and choose View Content Packs.
+To delete a content pack from AppSource, go to the app workspace where you created the content pack, select the cog icon and choose View Content Packs.